EGoverde/Mvvm.Nucleus.Maui/Mvvm.Nucleus.Maui/MIGRATIONS.md

     * You should always use the `View` instead of the `ViewModel`.
     * Don't register your popups through the CommunityToolkit, Nucleus will do this for you.
     * The `IPopupInitializable(Async)` interface is triggered when the popup is opened (instead of created) when using this method.
+    * Note that the compatibility is achieved partially by replacing the IoC registration.
+Do not call `UseMauiCommunityToolkit()`.

 ### Migration helpers